Rohan-ji-123/First-Demo/README.md

 # First-Demo
-This is a demo for git &amp; github Class
+This is a demo for git &amp; github Class.